Muniswamy366/DesignPatternsRepo/src/dp/microservices/APIGateway.md

 Observations: Kong maintains high throughput and low latency, even with added plugins, making it suitable for high-performance applications.
 Observations: While SCG offers decent performance, it may not match the throughput of Kong or NGINX, especially under high load.
 Observations: NGINX provides stable and low-latency performance, making it a reliable choice for scenarios where consistent response times are critical.
+**Throughput vs Latency**
+* If your API Gateway can handle 1 million req/sec, it's high throughput.
+* If it responds in <10 ms per request, it's low latency.

 #### Final Tip
 In real-world systems, teams often combine: